nuggetsnegin/NeginSauermannProjectThree/README.md

 ## Stretch Goals
-* Accessibility - currently requires a mouse on Desktop and is not fully accessible.
+* Accessibility - currently requires a mouse on desktop and is not fully accessible.
 Potential solution is to change game area from CSS Grid to map for the cat body to deal with tabbing/focus.
 * Leaderboard - implement a leaderboard system where user's best time is saved in a database (Firebase).

 ## Authors